PACKAGE LEAFLET: INFORMATION FOR THE USER

 It is preferable not to use this medication during pregnancy.

-If you are pregnant or think you may be, inform your doctor or pharmacist before taking Clopidogrel Almus.
-If you become pregnant while taking Clopidogrel Almus, consult your doctor immediately since clopidogrel is not recommended during pregnancy.
+If you are pregnant or think you may be pregnant, you must inform your doctor or pharmacist before taking Clopidogrel Almus.
+If you become pregnant while taking Clopidogrel Almus, consult your doctor immediately, as it is not recommended to take clopidogrel during pregnancy.

 You should not breastfeed while taking this medication.